jcolag/entropy-arbitrage/2026-01-08-insurrection-2.md

 [^0NNxW8]:  And at this point, would much rather read Uncle Remus...

-I assume that Riker (or the writers) meant to reference the [tar baby](https://en.wikipedia.org/wiki/Tar-Baby), here, but Rabbit got caught in it, rather than using it, so even that doesn't really work.
+I assume that Riker (or the writers) meant to reference the {% wiki Tar-Baby|tar baby|en %}, here, but Rabbit got caught in it, rather than using it, so even that doesn't really work.

  > **PERIM**: I thought subspace weapons were banned by the Khitomer Accord.
  >